-Campion will also have an extended conversation with filmmaker Sofia Coppola on October 2 at FLC, and will be at the Paris Theater on October 3 for a screening of an archival print of The Piano (1993).
+Campion in extended conversation with filmmaker Sofia Coppola on October 2 at FLC, and at the Paris Theater on October 3 for a screening of an archival print of The Piano (1993).

-Bergman Island (France/Germany/Belgium/Sweden) – Director Mia Hansen-Løve with in person Q & A) IFC Films release in theaters and on demand October 15
+Bergman Island (France/Germany/Belgium/Sweden) – Director Mia Hansen-Løve with in-person Q & A

-On September 27, Hansen-Løve will be in conversation with director Joachim Trier ( The Worst Person in the World).
+Hansen-Løve also in conversation on September 27 with director Joachim Trier (The Worst Person in the World)